MicrosoftDocs/win32/desktop-src/DevNotes/-dxgkernel-ntgdidddestroymocomp.md

-﻿---
+---
-Description: 'Notifies the driver that this motion compensation object will no longer be used.
-The driver now needs to perform any necessary cleanup.' ms.assetid: '1d86a564-efe1-4971-99ec-2c9a6aa59c89'
+Description: Notifies the driver that this motion compensation object will no longer be used.
+The driver now needs to perform any necessary cleanup. ms.assetid: 1d86a564-efe1-4971-99ec-2c9a6aa59c89
 title: NtGdiDdDestroyMoComp function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # NtGdiDdDestroyMoComp function